The non-Lefschetz locus of vector bundles of rank 2 over $\mathbb{P}^2$: Introduction

 \section{Introduction}

 Let $k$ be an algebraically closed field of characteristic zero and let $R=k[x_1,x_2,x_3]$ be the polynomial ring in $3$ variables over $k$.
-We say that a finite length graded $R$-module $M$ has the Weak Lefschetz Property if there is a linear element $\ell$ in $R$ such that the multiplication map $\times\ell: M_i\to M_{i+1}$ has maximal rank, i.e. is either injective or surjective, for every $i$.
+We say that a finite length graded $R$-module $M$ has the Weak Lefschetz Property (WLP) if there is a linear form $\ell$ in $R$ such that the multiplication map $\times\ell: M_t\to M_{t+1}$ has maximal rank for every $t$.
 In such case $\ell$ is called a Weak Lefschetz element.
-The set of those linear forms is a Zariski-open set and its complement is called the non-Lefschetz locus.
+The set of those linear forms is a Zariski-open set and its complement is called the non-Lefschetz locus of $M$.

-Determining which Artinian graded algebras (or more generally finite length modules) have the Weak Lefschetz Property, in short WLP, is a difficult problem and many authors have studied this topic applying tools from algebraic geometry, commutative algebra and combinatorics.
-Perhaps the most famous result in this topic was proved separately by Stanley in \cite{28} using algebraic topology, Watanabe in \cite{29} using representation theory and Reid, Roberts, Roitman in \cite{26} and it states that every Artinian monomial complete intersection over a field of characteristic zero has the WLP ( and even a stronger property called Strong Lefschetz property).
-A consequence of this is that if the generator degrees are specified a general complete intersection with those generator degrees has the WLP.

-Even in the case of the complete intersections over a field of characteristic 0, it is an open question to determinate whether every complete intersection has the weak Lefschetz property.
+Determining which Artinian graded algebras, or more generally finite length modules, have the Weak Lefschetz Property is a difficult problem and many authors have studied this topic applying tools from algebraic geometry, commutative algebra and combinatorics.
+One of the most famous results in this topic was proved separately by Stanley in \cite{28} using algebraic topology, Watanabe in \cite{29} using representation theory and Reid, Roberts, Roitman in \cite{26}, and it states that every Artinian monomial complete intersection over a field of characteristic zero has the WLP.
+As a consequence, every general complete intersection over a field of characteristic $0$ has the WLP.
+However, it is an open question to determine whether every complete intersection has the Weak Lefschetz property.
 Harima, Migliore, Nagel, and Watanabe in \cite{13} proved the result in codimension $3$ introducing the use of the syzygy bundle, that in this case is a free sheaf of rank $2$ over $\Pj^2$, and applying the Grauert-M\"ulich theorem.

 There are two main papers that inspired this work.
-The first is ``On the Weak Lefschetz property for vector bundles over $\Pj^2$'' \cite{FFP21} by Failla, Flores and Peterson that generalizes the case of complete intersections of codimension $3$, proving that for any locally free sheaf $\E$ of rank $2$ over $\Pj^2$ the first cohomology module $H_*^1(\Pj^2,\E)$ has the WLP.
+The first \cite{FFP21} by Failla, Flores and Peterson generalizes the case of complete intersections of codimension $3$, proving that for any vector bundle $\E$ of rank $2$ over $\Pj^2$ the first cohomology module $H_*^1(\Pj^2,\E)=\bigoplus_{t\in\Z}H^1(\Pj^2, \E(t))$ has the WLP.